YonghengSun1997/DuMeta/README.md

 ### Load model parameters of step 2.1, and run baseline as step 1.3.

-## Or you can load our pretrained model and finutune on your own data.
+## B. Or you can load our pretrained model and finutune on your own data.
 1. You can download the pretrained model via https://drive.google.com/file/d/1t6nCM376LBVHXjktr52k8KeDwuZZTLy2/view?usp=drive_link.
 2. Process your data as required by nnUNetv1 using below command:\
    &emsp;nnUNet_plan_and_preprocess -t XXX --verify_dataset_integrity